 During the fiscal year ended June 30, 2019, the University entered into a 5-year operating lease for copier equipment.
 Two additional copiers were added to the lease during fiscal year 2022.
 Due to the immaterial nature of these agreements, right-of-use assets or lease liabilities have not been recorded.
 This does not affect the University's net position.
-The following is a schedule of annual future minimum lease payments required under these leasing arrangements (that were considered operating lease obligations prior to the adoption of GASB No. 87) as of June 30, 2022:
+The following is a schedule of annual future minimum lease payments required under these leasing arrangements (that were considered operating lease obligations prior to the adoption of GASB No. 87) as of June 30, 2023:

-Year Ending June 30 A mount
+Year Ending June 30 Amount

-2023 2024 \$ 31,986 5,331
+2024 5,505

-Total minimum payments due \$ 37,317
+Total minimum payments due \$

-Commitments and related rental expenses under operating leases with initial or remaining noncancelable lease terms in excess of one year for the years ended June 30, 2022, and June 30, 2021, are included in operating expenses.
+Commitments and related rental expenses under operating leases with initial or remaining noncancelable lease terms in excess of one year for the years ended June 30, 2023, and June 30, 2022, are included in operating expenses.